-Dates, Judging, and Awards The 2023 Dogwood Trail will be April 10 through 16.
-Members of the Civic Beautification Board will judge on April 11.
-On April 12, with homeowner coordination, they will be place signs and banners in the yards of the winners.
-An awards ceremony for the Dogwood Trail winners and the winners of the Children's Dogwood Art Contest will be held at the May 9 meeting of the Paducah Board of Commissioners at City Hall.
+Dates, Judging, and Awards The 2024 Dogwood Trail dates have not been set.
+We are waiting on Mother Nature to let us know.
+Members of the Civic Beautification Board will judge on dates that will be announced.
+With homeowner coordination, they will be place signs and banners in the yards of the winners.
+An awards ceremony for the Dogwood Trail winners and the winners of the Children's Dogwood Art Contest will be held at the May 14 meeting of the Paducah Board of Commissioners at City Hall.

 Trail Features and Map The trail features several miles of dogwoods and spring plantings.
 While the trees are in bloom, there will be Dogwood Trail signs strategically located at each turn in the Trail.
 The tour showcases Dogwood, Japanese Maple, Red Bud, and Weeping Cherry trees as well as blooming garden areas and other flowering species.
 This is a daytime or nighttime trail as many homeowners use lighting to showcase their beautiful trees and shrubbery.
 Neighborhoods also are encouraged to show their patriotism by flying the U.S. flag.
 Be sure to notice the new trail signs and the banners along Jefferson Street featuring artwork by Civic Beautification Board member Carol Vander Boegh.

-2023 Trolley Rides On Thursday, April 13 from 2 until 4 p.m. the Paducah Area Transit System (PATS) Trolley will provide free tours of the Dogwood Trail.
+2024 Trolley Rides The dates have not been set at this time.
+The Paducah Area Transit System (PATS) Trolley will provide free tours of the Dogwood Trail.
 Donations are accepted.
 This is a first come event with the trolley departing from 850 Harrison Street.
 A Paducah Ambassador will be on the Trolley providing historical narrative of the Dogwood Trail.

 Trail and Art & Photography Contest Winners

 |2022 Dogwood Trail Winners